Sunnova Energy International Inc (NOVA) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price predicted for Sunnova Energy International Inc (NOVA) by analysts is $20.08, which is $11.42 above the current market price.
+The average price estimated by analysts for NOVA is $20.08, which is $9.74 above than the current price.
 The public float for NOVA is 106.04M, and at present, short sellers hold a 33.87% of that float.
-On November 13, 2023, the average trading volume of NOVA was 5.52M shares.
+The average trading volume of NOVA on November 17, 2023 was 5.67M shares.

 NOVA’s Market Performance

-The stock of Sunnova Energy International Inc (NOVA) has seen a -17.60% decrease in the past week, with a -16.09% drop in the past month, and a -46.54% fall in the past quarter.
-The volatility ratio for the week is 8.37%, and the volatility levels for the past 30 days are at 8.94% for NOVA.
-The simple moving average for the last 20 days is -8.77% for NOVA’s stock, with a simple moving average of -43.87% for the last 200 days.
+The stock of Sunnova Energy International Inc (NOVA) has seen a 8.96% increase in the past week, with a 1.08% rise in the past month, and a -22.55% fall in the past quarter.
+The volatility ratio for the week is 9.53%, and the volatility levels for the past 30 days are at 9.24% for NOVA..
+The simple moving average for the past 20 days is 11.34% for NOVA’s stock, with a -32.14% simple moving average for the past 200 days.

 Analysts’ Opinion of NOVA